 - a stronger commitment to the Treaty of Waitangi is needed

-- whānau need better, more robust support from the government (including adequate funding) to thrive as whānau, best demonstrated through whānau-centred wrap-around support.
-Some of the whānau interviewed in the inquiry noted Māori service providers were better positioned to give them the support they needed
+- whānau need better, more robust support and adequate funding from the government to thrive as whānau, best demonstrated through whānau-centred wrap-around support – some of the whānau interviewed in the inquiry noted Māori service providers were better positioned to give them the support they needed

 - hapū and iwi connections to whānau are critical for supporting whānau to thrive.